|

 languages and encorporating a translation of the word or just a

+part of it into your company name.
 As far as the length of a domain name, - it can be up to 67 characters.

 It is obviously better to find a short, easily-remembered word,